 In response to the reports, MP Patel has published an apology: “In hindsight, I can see how my enthusiasm to engage in this way could be misread, and how meetings were set up and reported in a way which did not accord with the usual procedures.
 I am sorry for this and I apologise for it.”
 Further in her statement, she claimed that her only aim is “to put the interests of British taxpayers and the world’s poor at the front of our development work.”

-As to the Guardian report, it is speculated that PM Theresa May will sack MP Patel, who is currently the UK International Development Secretary.
+The Guardian report states that it is speculated that PM Theresa May will sack MP Patel, who is currently serving as the UK International Development Secretary.
 The parliamentary scandal will be a second this week, after the Defence Minister, Sir Michael Fallon, has resigned for “inappropriate behaviour”.

 Want to learn more about who is Priti Patel and what has she done?
 Click here for more info.